astr0-g/Decentralized-Bingo-Game/README.md

 Normal ERC20 standard token

 more infos:

-ReturnBet sets to true as default means returns bet token amount when there is no winner for a game Random numbers is generated with blockhash(block.number - 1) Duplicate numbers may be drawn, but have no effect on the game Boards may have duplicate numbers that can be marked by one drawn number Each game number may be between 0 and 64
+-   ReturnBet sets to true as default means returns bet token amount when there is no winner for a game
+-   Random numbers is generated with blockhash(block.number - 1)
+-   Duplicate numbers may be drawn, but have no effect on the game
+-   Boards may have duplicate numbers that can be marked by one drawn number
+-   Each game number may be between 0 and 64
-Players are online to claim a game board and prize with transaction sent
+-   Players are online to claim a game board and prize with transaction

 <p align="right">(<a href="#readme-top">back to top</a>)</p>